stevekm/Bioinformatics/HOMER_motif_analysis/README.md

 - These scripts are designed to run on a HPC cluster using a variant of SGE job scheduler with `qsub`

 - Set up everything in the `workflow_scratchpad.sh` file, then run all the commands on the shell.
-This is nice because it keeps a verbose record of the relevant shell settings prior to running the scripts, including the `qsub` commands and settings.
+This keeps a verbose record of the relevant shell settings prior to running the scripts, including the `qsub` commands and settings.
+Individual scripts have their own logging functions as well, and `qsub` automatically logs all stdout and stderr.

 - `motif_analysis_HOMER2_params.sh` contains HOMER settings and a few other things